These dazzling magnetic shapes are irresistible to children! They're ideal for exploring spatial relations, color and shape recognition.

 - Unique tiles attract on all sides, allowing for endless creative, free-form 3-D configurations in addition to cubes, pyramids and more

-- The vibrantly-colored shapes promote critical thinking, math reasoning, STEM concepts, and classifying and sorting by attributes
+- The vibrantly-colored shapes promote critical thinking, math reasoning and classifying and sorting by attributes

 K-3 Core Standards

 - K-PS2-1.
 Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.

 - 1-PS4-3.
 Plan and conduct an investigation to determine the effect of placing objects made with different materials in the path of a beam of light.

 - 3-PS2-3.
 Ask questions to determine cause and effect relationships of electric or magnetic interactions between two objects not in contact with each other.